elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 -ed,-- he knows himself bound.

-Miss Milnor gave us some account of the works of [Ephraim?]
-Keyser,-- his De Kalb Monument,-- his Psyche,--his Pet Falcon,-- his bust of Cardinal Gibbons, &c.
+Miss [Mary Worthington] Milnor gave us some account of the works of Ephraim Keyser,-- his De Kalb Monument,-- his Psyche,--his Pet Falcon,-- his bust of Cardinal Gibbons, &c.
 Also his Memorial to President Arthur of Albany,-- and the statue of the same President, ordered to be placed in the city of New York.

 Miss Brent referred to the large bequest of Rhinehart for the education of young students of sculpture in Maryland; also to the beauty, grace and dignity of his works; and said that she feared that his services to his own State were all forgotten, as she had never seen a flower upon his grave.

 The suggestion was made that the member of our Club should, at least once a year decorate the graves of Rhinehart, Edgar Poe, Sidney Lanier and of any others of the authors of artists of Maryland whose graves are with us.
 To the suggestion of doing this on Decoration Day; Miss Brent answered, that “it was a day sacred

 [poetry]
-“[Love?] and tears for the blue,
+“Love and tears for the blue,
 Tears and love for the gray!”
 [/poetry]

 To the suggestion of All Saints’ Day, she said that “so many of our people would go to “God’s Acre” on that day, it might be well for the Club to make another choice.”

-After some discussion, a resolution was offered by Miss Brown, and seconded by Miss Grace appointing All Saints’ Day, November 2nd, for decorating the graves of Lanier, Poe, Rhinehart, and others of the artists and authors of Maryland; and appointing Miss Milnor and Miss Brent [the?]
-Committee to have this affair in [charge?], with the power to add other members to their Committee to assist them.
-This notion was carried without opposition.
+After some discussion, a resolution was offered by Miss [Mary Wilcox] Brown, and seconded by Miss Grace, appointing All Saints’ Day, November 2nd, for decorating the graves of Lanier, Poe, Rhinehart, and others of the artists and authors of Maryland; and appointing Miss [Mary Worthington] Milnor and Miss Brent the Committee to have this affair in charge, with the power to add other members to their Committee to assist them.
+This motion was carried without opposition.

 [99]